jcromerohdz/backgrounds_and_gradients/README.md

-# backgrounds_and_gradients
+# Backgrounds And Gradients
-This project is to learn how to apply backgrounds and gradients with CSS3
+This project is to learn how to apply backgrounds and gradients with CSS3.